arashfassihi/Direct-contribution-of-the-sensory-cortex-to-the-judgment-of-stimulus-duration/Figure_4_Model of non-linear integration to generate time percept/Readme.txt

-thisfolder is related to codes to generate figure 4 of the Reinartz & Fassihi et all 2024
+this folder is related to codes to generate Figure 4 of the Reinartz & Fassihi et al. 2024 this program requires a Python program (Python Software Foundation)